TilakGhorashainee/tuffy-tetris/README.md

 A/S keys: Rotate piece left/right

+P key: for paused and continue

+H key: for Holding the piece (swaps current piece with held piece)

 Space bar: Full drop
-p for paused and p for continue